 Students enter the program based on the identification procedures described in the section above.
-Every student with identified need has a student passport developed by the learning support department.
-This document has details like the demographic data, identified need, strengths and weaknesses, areas of interest, instructional/classroom/organizational and social/behavioral recommendations, learning goals, any therapies taken outside, medical needs, assessment details and review date.
-The LS team along with the classroom/subject teachers works to cater to the student's needs through individualized support and / or inclass support during the school day, as needed.
-Students needing pull-out sessions will have an individual learning plan collaboratively developed by his learning support teacher and subject teacher with input from parents, students and any other adult working with the academics.
-Some students may benefit with the 1:1 support of an Individual Learning Support Assistant (ILSA) to become successful and independent in the classroom.
+Every student with identified need has the student passport developed by the learning support department.
+This document has details like the demographic data, identified need, strengths and weaknesses, learning styles, areas of interest, instructional/classroom/organizational and social/behavioral recommendations, learning goals, CCA details, any therapies taken outside, medical needs, assessment details, review date and teacher/parent signatures.
+The LS team along with the classroom/subject teachers works to cater to the student's needs through individualized support and / or in-class support during the school day, as needed.
+Students needing pull-out sessions will have an individual learning plan collaboratively developed by his learning support teacher and subject teacher with inputs from parents, students and any other adult working with the academics.
+Some students may benefit with the 1:1 support of a Learning Support Assistant (LSA) to become successful and independent in the classroom.
 This is in line with good inclusion practices and the UAE Ministry of Education guidelines regarding students with SEND.